 \section{Introduction}

-Smith et al. presented ``\mbox{Tile$(a, b)$}'' tiles and the substitution method, which can generate only non-periodic tiling\footnote{ A \textit{tiling} (or \textit{tessellation}) of the plane is a collection of sets that are called tiles, which covers a plane without gaps and overlaps, except for the boundaries of the tiles.
+Smith et al. \cite{Smith_2024a}. presented ``\mbox{Tile$(a, b)$}'' tiles and the substitution method, which can generate only non-periodic tiling\footnote{ A tiling (or \textit{tessellation}) of the plane is a collection of sets, called tiles, that cover the plane without gaps or overlaps, except for the boundaries of the tiles.
 The term ``tile'' refers to a topological disk, whose boundary is a simple closed curve \cite{G_and_S_1987}.
-A tiling has \textit{periodicity} if its translation by a non-zero vector coincides with it; a tiling is \textit{periodic} if it coincides with its translation by two linearly independent vectors.
-However, in this study, the tiling with periodicity is referred to as periodic; thus, the tiling with no periodicity is referred to as \textit{non-periodic}. }, i.e., all tiles are of the same size and shape.
-However, the tiling-generation process requires the use of reflected tiles.
-Therefore, the tiles are referred to as ``aperiodic monotiles\footnote{ If all the tiles in a tiling are of the same size and shape, then the tiling is \textit{monohedral}, which allows the use of reflected tiles in monohedral tilings \cite{G_and_S_1987}.
-In monohedral tilings, we treat the anterior and posterior side tiles as the same type (the concept is that there is only one type of tile).
-A tile that admits monohedral tiling is referred to as a \textit{monotile}. }.'' \mbox{Tile$(1, 1)$}, which corresponds to $a = b = 1$ in \mbox{Tile$(a, b)$}, can generate a periodic tiling if reflected tiles are allowed to be used during tiling generation (see Figure~\ref{Fig.1-1}(a) and (b)) \cite{Smith_2023a}.
-In subsequent studies, Smith et al. \cite{Smith_2023b} showed that \mbox{Tile$(1, 1)$} can only generate non-periodic tiling if its reflection is prohibited during tiling generation.
-The \mbox{Tile$(1, 1)$} is referred to as ``chiral aperiodic monotile\footnote{ To be precise, \mbox{Tile$(1, 1)$} is considered a ``weakly chiral aperiodic monotile \cite{Smith_2023b}.''},'' and the substitution method was presented in \cite{Smith_2023b}.
+A tiling exhibits \textit{periodicity} if its translation by a non-zero vector coincides with itself; a tiling is considered periodic if it coincides with its translation by two linearly independent vectors.
+However, in this study, a tiling with periodicity is referred to as \textit{periodic}, and a tiling without periodicity is referred to as \textit{non-periodic}. } All tiles in the tiling are of the same size and shape, but the tiling generation process requires the use of reflected tiles.
+Therefore, the tiles are referred to as ``aperiodic monotiles\footnote{ If all tiles in a tiling are of the same size and shape, the tiling is described as \textit{monohedral}, which allows the use of reflected tiles (the posterior side tiles) in monohedral tilings \cite{G_and_S_1987}.
+In other words, in monohedral tilings, the anterior and posterior sides of the tiles are treated as the same type (i.e., the concept assumes that there is only one type of tile).
+A tile that admits a monohedral tiling is referred to as a \textit{monotile}. }.'' \mbox{Tile$(1, 1)$}, which corresponds to $a=b = 1$ in \mbox{Tile$(a, b)$}, can generate a periodic tiling if reflected tiles are allowed to be used during tiling generation (see Figure~\ref{Fig.1-1}(a) and (b)) \cite{Smith_2024a}.
+In a subsequent study, Smith et al. \cite{Smith_2024b} showed that \mbox{Tile$(1, 1)$} can generate only non-periodic tiling if its reflection is prohibited during tiling generation.
+This \mbox{Tile$(1, 1)$} is referred to as ``chiral aperiodic monotile,\footnote{ To be precise, \mbox{Tile$(1, 1)$} is considered a ``weakly chiral aperiodic monotile \cite{Smith_2024b}.'' }'' and the corresponding substitution method was described in \cite{Smith_2024b}.

-Let $T_{h}$ be a non-periodic tiling that can be generated by the substitution method using clusters $H_{7}$ and $H_{8}$ shown in \cite{Smith_2023a}.
-Let $T_{s}$ be a non-periodic tiling that can be generated by the substitution method using clusters shown in the Appendix of \cite{Smith_2023b}.